-Dutch artist and innovator Daan Roosegaarde (1979) is internationally known for creating social designs exploring the relation between people, technology and space.
-Based in the Netherlands and Shanghai, Studio Roosegaarde is the social design lab with his team of designers and engineers.
+Dutch artist and innovator Daan Roosegaarde (1979) is a creative thinker and maker of social designs which explore the relation between people, technology and space.

-Roosegaarde has won the INDEX Design Award, the World Technology Award, two Dutch Design Awards, the Charlotte Köhler Award, and China's Most Successful Design Award.
-He has been the focus of exhibitions at the Rijksmuseum Amsterdam, Tate Modern, Tokyo National Museum, Victoria and Albert Museum, and various public spaces in Europe and Asia.
+Daan has won the INDEX Design Award, the World Technology Award, two Dutch Design Awards, the Charlotte Köhler Award, and China's Most Successful Design Award.
+He exhibited at the Rijksmuseum Amsterdam, Tate Modern, Tokyo National Museum, Victoria & Albert Museum, and various public spaces in Europe and Asia.

-Selected by Forbes and Good 100 as a creative change maker, Daan Roosegaarde has been a frequently invited lecturer at international conferences such as TED and Design Indaba, and a regular TV media guest at Zomergasten, De Wereld Draait Door and CNN.
+Selected by Forbes and Good 100 as a creative change maker, Daan Roosegaarde shares his ideas frequently at international conferences such as TED and Design Indaba, and as a regular TV media guest at Zomergasten, De Wereld Draait Door and CNN.